zencart/documentation/content/user/sideboxes/add_link_information_sidebox.md

 or if you don't want to modify code, you can just use the [EZ-Pages sidebox](/user/sideboxes/ezpages_sidebox/), which displays EZ-Pages with sidebox display on and a positive sort order.

-### Alternate Approaches
+#### Using a Sidebox Module Override

 Purists would argue that it's not a good practice to update the template to add links, and that instead, the relevant module file should be updated.
-(The approach used above is more beginner friendly and lends itself to copy-and-paste ready examples for all three sideboxes, which is why it was chosen.)
+The approach used above is more beginner friendly and lends itself to copy-and-paste ready examples for all three sideboxes, which is why it was chosen.

 You could accomplish what's done in the first example - add a link to zen-cart.com to the Information sidebox - by creating the
 [override file](/user/first_steps/overrides/) `includes/modules/sideboxes/YOURTEMPLATE/information.php`, and then modifying it just before the `require` statements to add